reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 {{% github "https://github.com/thombergs/code-examples/tree/master/create-a-http-client-wth-apache-http-client" %}}

 \
-Let us now learn how to use Apache HttpClient for web communication.
+Let's now learn how to use Apache HttpClient for web communication.
 We have grouped the examples under following categories of APIs: classic, async and reactive.
 In this article we will learn about the classic APIs offered by Apache HttpClient.

 {{% info title="Reqres Fake Data CRUD API" %}}